Geneva corridor into the US

 Geneva biotech and medtech US commercialisation.

-Playbook for Geneva and Romandie biotech and medtech principals carrying pipeline assets, IP, and licensing data into US commercialisation.
+Playbook for Geneva and Romandie biotech and medtech owners carrying pipeline assets, IP, and licensing data into US commercialisation.

 Corridor